EasyBizz/peblar_ws/README.md

 Copy `custom_components/peblar_ws` to: config/custom_components/

 ## Configuration
+The Charger needs to be connected to the local network.
+See the sticker on the back of the blue built booklet and "Enable WLAN Client" in the web interface, connect it to your local WiFi.

 You will need:
-- Charger IP address
+- Charger IP address (Local)
-- Web UI username
+- Web UI username (not required)
 - Web UI password

 ## Notes